ElecLink: Construction

-The two convertor stations were constructed by Siemens and the Siemens FIT (Field Installation Team).
-The HVDC cables and the cable between the Folkstone convertor station and the National Grid substation at Sellindge were constructed by Prysmian and installed by Balfour Beatty, while RTE constructed the cable between the Peuplingues convertor station and the Les Mandarins substation.
+The two converter stations were constructed by Siemens and the Siemens FIT (Field Installation Team).
+The HVDC cables and the cable between the Folkstone converter station and the National Grid substation at Sellindge were constructed by Prysmian and installed by Balfour Beatty, while RTE constructed the cable between the Peuplingues converter station and the Les Mandarins substation.

 A specialized, 51 m, work train was manufactured by Clayton Equipment for the project to allow the HVDC cable to be installed in 2021 and tested.
 The train contained drilling modules, monorail modules, jointing platforms and hauling equipment, as well as staff accommodations and was entirely battery-powered.

 In the entire length of the tunnel, a hexagonal monorail track was installed, as well as two, 7 m high, 4-track helices (one on each end), that was straddled by a cable carrier which could carry sections of 2.5 km of HVDC cable into the tunnel.
 The actual cable pull happened between February and summer 2021, with cable sections then spliced in cleanrooms inside the tunnel.
 The monorail was later removed.